olimsaidov/research/evolution-analysis/GLOSSARY.md

-# Jarima Platform Technical Glossary
+# E-Jarima Platform Technical Glossary

 This comprehensive glossary provides definitions for technical terms, business concepts, and platform-specific terminology used throughout the evolution analysis documentation.
 It serves as a reference to ensure clear understanding across diverse audiences including researchers, government officials, developers, and business strategists.

 ## Core Business Terms

 ### ASBT (Automated State Traffic Safety System)
 The government's official traffic violation management system.
-Jarima integrates with ASBT to forward verified violations for official processing.
+E-Jarima integrates with ASBT to forward verified violations for official processing.

 ### Violation/Offense
 A traffic law infringement captured on video by citizens and processed through the platform.
 Each violation goes through detection, review, and forwarding stages.